-Margarita Zafrilla Olayo is an artist and dancer balancing across practices, context and forms, working with dance, choreographic projects, performance installation, painting, still and moving-image.
+Margarita Zafrilla Olayo is an artist, dancer, choreographer and researcher balancing across practices, contexts and forms, working with dance, performance, choreographic projects, painting, still and moving-image.

 read more...